 An Overview of the Brain

 This site is authored by AboutKidsHealth in collaboration with The Hospital for Sick Children (SickKids) in Toronto, Ontario Canada.
 It offers interactive information about the brain and it's functions.
-They also have a JustForKids section called Brain Wave All About the Brain.

 The Whole Brain Atlas